maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_GROUP
-Ever borrowed money from a village savings and loan association.
+Ever borrowed money from a village savings and loan association: counts respondents who have ever purchased something using a village savings and loan association.

 Levels: